centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of an ACL menu, use the **SETPARAM** action.
-The name is used to identify the ACL Menu to update:
+If you want to change a specific parameter of a menu ACL, use the **SETPARAM** action.
+To identify the menu ACL to update, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o ACLMENU -a setparam -v "ACL Menu test;alias;my new alias"